Sakhawat2/Hossain.github.io/Profile.md

 ---
 ## Profile
-Highly skilled Electrical and Electronics Engineer with extensive international experience in industrial machinery maintenance, installation, and troubleshooting.
-A flexible and adaptable professional with a proven track record of solving complex mechanical and electrical issues under pressure.
-Committed to maintaining high safety standards and operational efficiency.
-Ready for shift work and eager to apply technical expertise within the Finnish industrial sector.
+Dual-qualified Engineer in IT and Electrical/Electronics with extensive experience in industrial automation and machinery.
+Recognized as 'Best Employee 2024' in Finland, I combine hardware troubleshooting expertise with software programming skills to manage complex AGV systems and automated workflows.
+I am a highly reliable, three-shift ready professional committed to operational efficiency and safety.
 ### CORE COMPETENCIES

--	Maintenance: Preventive & corrective maintenance, industrial machinery troubleshooting.
--	Electrical: Circuit diagnostics, electrical installations, and quality control.
+-	Automation & Control Systems: Expert in integrating electrical hardware with IT software, specifically for AGV systems, automated warehousing, and digital material flows.
+-	Industrial Maintenance: Comprehensive skills in preventive and corrective maintenance, troubleshooting complex electrical and mechanical issues under pressure.
--	Adaptability: Proven ability to transition between technical engineering and fast-paced service environments.
+-	System Installation & Commissioning: Proven ability to manage full-scale machine installations, supervising technical teams, and ensuring quality control across international borders.
+-	Software & Programming: Proficient in industrial software applications and general programming, developed through a Bachelor of Engineering in IT.
+-	Adaptability & Reliability: Demonstrated high performance in diverse fields, recognized as "Best Employee 2024" for punctuality and work ethic in Finland.
--	Leadership: Experience supervising teams and training junior engineers.
+-	Leadership & Training: Experienced in supervising staff (up to 11 people) and training junior engineers/customers on system optimization.

 ---